strada-360/nextrip-gdds-client/GddsClient_Documentation.md

 ### Proto File

 The clients use the same Protocol Buffers (`.proto`) file as the server, defining the service and message structures.
-The proto file is available at: [gdds.proto](https://github.com/your-organization/gdds-streaming/blob/main/GddsStreaming/Protos/gdds.proto) (replace with actual path).
+The proto file is available at: [gdds.proto](https://github.com/strada-360/nextrip-gdds-client/blob/main/gdds.proto).

 ```proto
 syntax = "proto3";